-''' Values of these entries might be different for that same key.
-Which value should be set for the key?
-Conflict is resolved by the policy set here.
-Default policy is PutIfAbsentMapMergePolicy.
-Following are the built-in merge policies: com.hazelcast.map.merqe.PassThroughMerqePolicy; entry will be added if there is no existing entry for the key. com.hazelcast.map.merge.PutIfAbsentMapMergePolicy; entry will be added if the merging entry doesn't exist in the cluster. com.hazelcast.map.merge.HigherHitsMapMergePolicy; entry with the higher hits wins. com.hazelcast.map.merge.LatestUpdateMapMergePolicy; entry with the latest update wins. --> <merge-policy>MY_MERGE_POLICY_CLASS</merge-policy> </hazelcast> Here is how merge policies are specified per cache: <hazelcast> <cache name="default"> <1-- While recovering from split-brain (network partitioning), cache entries in the small cluster merge into the bigger cluster based on the policy set here.
-When an entry merges into the cluster, an entry with the same key might already exist in the cluste The values of these entries might be different for that same key.
-Which value should be set for the key?
+''' <cache name="default"> <!-- While recovering from split-brain (network partitioning), cache entries in the small cluster merge into the bigger cluster based on the policy set here.
+When an entry merges into the cluster, an entry with the same key might already exist in the clu The values of these entries might be different for that same key.
+Which value should be set for key?
 The conflict is resolved by the policy set here.
-There are built-in merge policies, such as: com.hazelcast.cache.merge.PassThroughCacheMergePolicy or PASS_THROUGH: The entry will be added directly even though there is an existing entry for the key. com.hazelcast.cache.merge.PutIfAbsentCacheMergePolicy or PUT_IF_ABSENT: The entry will be added if there is no existing entry for the key. com.hazelcast.cache.merqe.HigherHitsCacheMerqePolicy or HIGHER_HITS: The entry with the higher number of hits wins. com.hazelcast.cache.merge.LatestAccessCacheMergePolicy or LATEST_ACCESS: The entry which has been accessed more recently wins.
-Default policy is com.hazelcast.cache.merge.PutIfAbsentCacheMergePolicy <merge-policy>MY_MERGE_POLICY_CLASS</merge-policy> </cache> '''
+There are built-in merge policies, such as: com.hazelcast.cache.merge.PassThroughCacheMergePolicy\ or\ PASS\THROUGH: The entry will be added directly even though there is an existing entry for the key. com.hazelcast.cache.merge.PutIfAbsentCacheMergePolicy or PUT_IF_ABSENT: The entry will be added if there is no existing entry for the key. com.hazelcast.cache.merge.HigherHitsCacheMergePolicy or HIGHER_HITS: The entry with the higher number of hits wins. com.hazelcast.cache.merge.LatestAccessCacheMergePolicy or LATEST_ACCESS: The entry which has been accessed more recently wins.
+Default policy is com.hazelcast.cache.merge.PutIfAbsentCacheMergePolicy <merge-policy>MY_MERGE_POLICY_CLASS</merge-policy> </cache> </hazelcast> '''